Social media is totally down for celery juice right now. Just do a search on Instagram for the

 hashstags #celeryjuice or #celeryjuicebenefits and you’ll get upwards of 30,000 to 100,000 results.
 And people are throwing out all sorts of claims, like celery juice heals acne, helps with eczema and psoriasis, prevents urinary tract infections, lowers blood pressure, and so much more.
 But how many of these health claims are actually true?
 Here are 7 myths and fact that you should know before you decide if celery juice if for you. about celery juice

 celery juice trend, you make it by blending and straining whole stalks of celery into juice, according to Good Housekeeping.
 The celery juice movement calls for you to drink this blended and strained creation every morning on an empty stomach to promote a bevy of health benefits, says Good Housekeeping.
 Even big-name celebrities are hopping on the celery juice trend.
 Kim Kardashian is drinking celery juice because says she hopes it’ll help her psoriasis, and Debra Messing’s New Year’s resolution was to drink more celery juice to improve her overall health.
 But is drinking a glass of celery juice a day worth it?
 These are just a few things to know if you're thinking about giving it a try.

 Celery Juice Will Not "Detox" Your Body

 damage to your digestive system.
 Your body already flushes toxins out of your system using your liver, according to Cleveland Clinic.
 Celery, which is 95 percent water, can help you stay hydrated when juiced, which can help your body's digestive system on its way.
 Eating a nutrient-rich diet and getting regular physical activity can also help flush toxins out of your body, but Cleveland Clinic says drinking a special juice won't enhance that process.

 There *Is* Sugar In Celery Juice

 sugar in celery.
 And just like when you juice any fruit or vegetable, says the TODAY Show, juicing celery concentrates the sugar content of celery.
 Consuming sugar isn’t inherently bad, but if you’re juicing celery, you might be consuming more sugar than you intended to.

 Celery Stalks DO Have A Lot Of Health Benefits

 celery does have a lot of health benefits, including the potential to lower inflammation, reduce blood pressure, reduce the risk of cancer, and prevent age-related vision loss, according to Medical News Today.
 Juicing celery will still give you the veggie's vitamins C and K, as well as essential minerals like potassium and folate, Cleveland Clinic says.
 But juicing celery (as opposed to, say, incorporating it into a smoothie) strains out all the fiber that's associated with those benefits above.
 Whether those benefits translate to celery juice is up for debate.

-4. You *Do Not* Need To Drink Celery Juice On An Empty Stomach
+You *Do Not* Need To Drink Celery Juice On An Empty Stomach

 drink celery juice on an empty stomach to reap the full health benefits, but Dr. Gabriella Safieh with Parsley Health says there's no medical evidence to support drinking celery juice on an empty stomach has any benefit.
 So if you want to start drinking celery juice, drink it whenever you want.